Starr's Cave Park and Preserve

-Besides Starr’s Cave itself (which is closed indefinitely to protect bats, see below), there are two other caves: Devil’s Kitchen and Crinoid Cavern (pictured above).
+Besides Starr’s Cave itself (which is closed indefinitely to protect bats, see below), there are two other caves: Devil’s Kitchen and Crinoid Cavern (see map in photo gallery).
 Unlike Starr’s Cave, these two were not formed naturally but instead are manmade.
 Word has it that mineral prospectors were looking for zinc back in the 1920s.
 To see what lay behind the surface, they blasted the rock with dynamite, creating large openings for future park explorers to marvel at and explore.

 - The preserve is intended only for visitor observation and other passive recreation.

 - The preserve is open to casual visitors, organized groups, and research visitors.
 Research permission must be secured in advance from the State Preserves Board and Des Moines County Conservation.

 - Visitor activities are limited to walking and observing.
 Visitors may traverse anywhere on the preserve without special permission from the Board, providing they stay on marked trails and do not disturb the preserve beyond the limit it can support without permanent deterioration.

 - Park hours are 6 a.m. to 10:30 p.m.

 - Rock climbing on cliffs is dangerous and illegal